Skip to content

 Typical use cases for tracking custom events via API include:

-• The event is not triggered by a pageview, click, change on, or submit event (eg, modal displays)
+- The event isn’t triggered by a pageview, click, change on, or submit event (eg, pop-up displays)

 Capturing Custom Events